davidlowry/ruby-leaguestat/README.md

 ## Purpose

 * to scrape accurate future fixture info + scrape accurate scoring data from an authoritive source
-* leaguestat provide a visible API which is not locked to a referal URL or with a complex api key
+* leaguestat provide a visible API which is not locked to a referral URL or with a complex api key
-* but its not documented so don't abuse it
+* you'll need a valid client code + league code; which can be gleaned from implementations, but its not documented so don't abuse it

 ## Sample

 Instantiate and get scores for this week

 	require('lib/leaguestat.rb')
-	ls = LeagueStat.init
+	ls = LeagueStat.init(client_code, league_code)
 	puts ls.fixtureList.inspect

 Get scores for a particular week

-	ls = LeagueStat.init('2012-11-1')
+	ls = LeagueStat.init(client_code, league_code, '2012-11-1')
 	# or
 	ls.getScoresFor('2012-11-1')